-The Arusha Society for the Protection of Animals (ASPA) is a registered Society no. 9058/97 (under the Societies Act of Tanzania).
+The Arusha Society for the Protection of Animals (ASPA) is a registered Society No: 00NGO/R1/00393 (under the Non-governmental organisations Act of Tanzania 2002)

 It is the only animal dealing society which works to reduce suffering and create meaningful social change for animals by advocating for sensible public policies, educating the public about animal issues and carrying out rabies vaccination campaigns in the Northern part of Tanzania and it operates in the Arusha region.